 There’s a range of Etosha National Park accommodation, from a campsite without any chalets at Olifantsrus, to the three main camps (Okaukuejo, Halali and Namutoni) that have both chalets and rooms as well as a campsite.
 There are also two luxury camps (no campsites) which are fully catered and offer twice daily guided game drives in their own safari vehicles.
 Here’s more about them all and what they offer.

-At Dolomite Camp in the far west of Etosha you stay in permanent luxury tents perched on a dolomite hillside.
+At Dolomite Camp in the far west of Etosha you stay on a dolomite hillside in permanent luxury tents with thatched roofs.
+This means there are a lot of ups and downs to be walked between your car, tent and the main areas, but there are 4x4 luggage carts to help out when needed.
 The camp is unfenced and animals may roam through the camp, so this isn’t a great choice for Nervous Nellies.
-Be assured, though, that if you stay alert you’re perfectly safe during the day, and you won’t be allowed to move around without a guide to escort you after dark.
-Cool off in the rimflow pool in the main area (some of the tents also have a private plunge pool) or relax on the deck overlooking the waterhole where animals come to drink, enjoy a drink in the bar or meal in the restaurant.
+Be assured, though, that if you stay alert you’re perfectly safe during the day, and you can ask for an escort after dark.
+Cool off in the rimflow pool in the main area (the deluxe tents also have a private plunge pool) or relax on the deck overlooking the waterhole where animals come to drink, enjoy a drink in the bar or meal in the restaurant.
 This is a full service camp so there’s no self-catering.
 Guided game drives in the camp’s vehicles go out early in the morning and again in the late afternoon; you pay separately for these drives.

 This is the only dedicated campsite without any chalets in Etosha, and one of my favourites for Etosha camping.
 There’s a superb dual-level hide that looks out over a waterhole, a kiosk selling light meals and cold drinks, and a small elephant info centre with some fascinating posters.
 If you need power, specify this when you book as not all sites have power.
 For more about Olifantsrus and why you might like to visit, read my post Olifantsrus campsite in Etosha National Park.